JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > be useful when users desire to perform analysis that involves metadata.

-`TO` is used after a relationship verb, and with the exception of `RELATES TO`, is considered a 'filler' word that is ignored by the interpreter
+`TO` is used after a relationship verb, and with the exception of `RELATES TO`, is considered a 'filler' word that is ignored by the interpreter.

 > The keyword `TO` is supported in J1QL so that the query can be read as a
 > natural language question.
 Although `TO` can be used in a query, if omitted,